-Course Format: Classes are held each week on Tuesday and Thursday from 13:00-14:20 in MACS Room 209.
+Course Format: Classes are scheduled for each week for Monday, Wednesday and Friday from 08:30-09:50 in MACS Room 209.
+Some of these lectures will be cancelled to permit group work and meetings; D2L will provide full details.
 In addition to classroom time, it is expected that each team member will spend an average of 15 hours per week on the design project over the semester, i.e., this course is equivalent to two regular senior engineering science courses (3-5).
 The Design Studio and Resource Library is reserved for design group activity days and evenings.
 Contact Ms. Payne for after-hours card access.